vbafna/BafnaLab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a small but vibrant research group in the [Jacobs school of engineering](https://jacobsschool.ucsd.edu/) at UCSD.
+We are part of the Center for Precision Genomics located in the [Franklin Antonio Hall](https://fah.ucsd.edu).
+Our research focus is on genomics.
+Specifically, we look at complex structural variation in tumor and normal genomes, and analyze lightly sampled genomes from the environment.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >